Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "I actually liked that fashion," Rylee recalled.
 "Too bad it didn’t last, but there were a lotta men with eyeliner around for a while there."

 Still.
 There were men who could pull off that look, and men who should never try.
-Owen had fallen into the latter camp…
+Owen had fallen into the latter camp...

 And there it was again.
 That little lance of pain that kept interrupting her.
-It was a normal part of grief, she knew, and it’d never quite go away… but it turned a smiling moment into a depressed silence every time it hit her.
+It was a normal part of grief, she knew, and it’d never quite go away... but it turned a smiling moment into a depressed silence every time it hit her.

 ‘Horse did his meathead best to comfort, and offered her another hunk of cornbread.
 And it did prompt them to finally broach the reason for their visit.

-"He’s, uh… He’s coming home tomorrow," Burgess said, gently.
+"He’s, uh...
+He’s coming home tomorrow," Burgess said, gently.
 "We thought you’d wanna be at the ramp.
 And, uh... you’re the closest he has to next of kin, so the mortuary affairs people wanna know his final disposition."

 *God.* That just drove the spike right back into Rylee’s heart.
-Owen’s family history had been stable, but… unpleasant.
+Owen’s family history had been stable, but... unpleasant.
 He’d never *formally* severed contact with his parents so much as drifted apart and gladly left it that way.
 She knew he had cousins and their kids back in England whom he’d sent Christmas cards and little birthday gifts to, but overall he’d built a family in the HEAT and in his relationship with Rylee.

-She’d never have thought of herself as his next of kin until Burgess said it, but… it was true, really.
+She’d never have thought of herself as his next of kin until Burgess said it, but... it was true, really.
 And she knew what he’d have wanted.
 He’d told her.

 "...A natural burial, right in the woods behind his house.
 He planted them, after all.
 And a non-denominational service."

 "...Okay.
-Daar wants to pay his respects too, but he knows that might be a hassle…"
+Daar wants to pay his respects too, but he knows that might be a hassle..."

 That thought brought something that resembled a smile back to Rylee’s face.
 "Let him.
 I hear we’ve got some big fellas about who could keep things safe."